zethon/zethon.github.io/_posts/2018-10-11-thursday-morning.md

 date: '2018-10-09'
 ---

 I have been experimenting with Conan on my Mac.
-I deally I would like to use it with [Owl][1] instead of the manual solution I have right now.
+Ideally I would like to use it with [Owl][1] instead of the manual solution I have right now.
 This is essentially required if I want to get builds on Travis-CI and Appveyor working

 The very first thing I tried was adding [boost][2], however this immediately created a problem.
 For some reason `conanbuildinfo.cmake` file is changing/overwriting the binary folder, which causes a problem in Owl's final build step when it tries to copy the default `owl.ini` file into the binary's package.